Parkinson’s Disease: Symptoms, Causes and Natural Support Strategies

 Pesticides and Parkinson’s Disease:

 Many of these products kill weeds and bugs by affecting protein chemistry within the organism.
 This seems to clearly have deleterious effects on humans as well.
 The greatest potential sources of exposure include crop spraying, weed killers, pesticides and insecticides used in the garden and fly sprays and ant powders used in the home.
+There are many law firms who are now filing Parkinson’s disease lawsuits on behalf of people who have been exposed to these chemicals and are suffering with this disease.

 Most people spray these things in their home without even thinking twice.
 Additionally, these toxic chemicals are often found in non-organic fruits and vegetables.
 It is key to minimize your exposure to these chemicals.